2009–10 in English football: April 2010

 24 April: Manchester United go top of the Premier League with a 3–1 home win over Tottenham Hotspur (in which 36-year-old Ryan Giggs scores his first two league penalties for them), although Chelsea will regain their lead tomorrow if they defeat Stoke City at Stamford Bridge.
-Meanwhile, a 1–0 home defeat to Sunderland by Hull City means that the East Yorkshire club will need to record two comprehensive victories from their final two league match and hope that West Ham United are heavily beaten in both of theirs to achieve survival.
-In the Championship, Watford's survival is confirmed and it is now down to Crystal Palace and Sheffield Wednesday to fight it out and try and avoid joining Plymouth Argyle and Peterborough United in the drop to League One.
-In League One, Norwich City (already promoted) seal the division title with a 2–0 home win against relegation-threatened Gillingham.
+Meanwhile, a 1–0 home defeat to Sunderland by Hull City means that the East Yorkshire club will need to record two comprehensive victories from their final two league matches and hope that West Ham United are heavily beaten in both of theirs to achieve survival.
+In the Championship, Watford's survival is confirmed, and it is now down to Crystal Palace and Sheffield Wednesday to fight it out and try to avoid joining Plymouth Argyle and Peterborough United in the drop to League One.
+In League One, Norwich City (already promoted) sealed the division title with a 2–0 home win against relegation-threatened Gillingham.
 Southend United are relegated after being held to a 2–2 draw by Oldham Athletic at Boundary Park.
 Although nobody can now muscle in on the top six for a playoff place, second-placed Leeds United's automatic promotion hopes are still under threat from Millwall, Swindon Town and Charlton Athletic, while Huddersfield Town has achieved a playoff place at this level for the first time since their relegation from Division One (now the Championship) in 2001, thanks to a 6–0 win at relegated Stockport County.
 Southampton would now be second if it had not been for their hefty points deduction at the start of the season, but as a result, they have now been left unable to achieve even a playoff place.
 In League Two, AFC Bournemouth are promoted after two seasons in the division with a 2–0 win at Burton Albion.
 Grimsby Town's 2–0 away win over already-relegated Darlington keeps their hopes of survival alive, though the only teams they are capable of leapfrogging are Barnet and Cheltenham Town.
 In the Conference Premier, Stevenage Borough have already been confirmed champions, leaving four former Football League members (Luton Town, Oxford United, Rushden & Diamonds and York City) to contest the playoffs for the second promotion place, while Forest Green Rovers and Ebbsfleet United are relegated to the Conference South.
 Forest Green Rovers was later reprieved following the demotion of Salisbury City due to a breach of Conference rules.